tjelvar-olsson/tjelvar-olsson.github.io/_drafts/how-to-set-up-clean-python-development-environments-using-pip-and-virtualenv.md

 You are probably already familiar with ``setuptools`` from installing other Python packages using the command ``python setup.py install``.
-This installs the package into you Python distribution's ``site-packages`` directory.
+This installs the package of interest into your Python distribution's ``site-packages`` directory.

 However, this is not what we want to do because the package would be copied there and any changes that we made to our local development files would not take